 What trends have you witnessed within M&A in the past year?

 Just recently, Ukraine passed a law permitting shareholders agreements.
 Before that, they simply didn’t work in Ukraine.
 Our group of experts was one of the key drivers of that law.
 We worked very hard to promote more flexible, pro-European policies.
 One of the reasons is that Ukraine joined the EU Treaty and has commitments to comply with our legislation with the EU legal framework.
-There are
+There are now deadlines to introduce new legislation into the local one.

 In what way has technology affected your practice?